learning1234embed/Neuro.ZERO/README.md

 **--mode**: Which command the Neuro.ZERO performs.
 The examples exports (--mode=e) the architecture and parameters of the network.
 **--network**: Which network to export.
 The example exports the extended network (--network=extended).

-7. Generate (build) the main MCU and accelerator binary (MSP430FRXXXX).
-The output binary for the main MCU and the accelerator are located at the 'extended_MAIN/' and 'extended_ACC/' folders, respectively.
+7. Generate (compile) the main MCU and accelerator binary (MSP430FRXXXX).
+The code and output binary for the main MCU and the accelerator are located at the 'extended_MAIN/' and 'extended_ACC/' folders, respectively.
+The code for each MCU can be edited by a user and compiled mutilple times.
 ```sh
 $ python generate_binary.py --mode=ext
 /Neuro.ZERO/extended_MAIN created